zhullyb/monyhar/monyhar/chrome/chrome_cleaner/README.md

 The public build will link to the test scanning engine in `chrome/chrome_cleaner/engines/target/test_engine_delegate.cc` which only detects test files.
-This is the default when building on the Chromium buildbots.
+This is the default when building on the Monyhar buildbots.

 If `is_internal_chrome_cleaner_build` is set in GN, the build looks for